TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Statements typically do not have a type, but they might expect a certain type of an expression in the statement.
 For example, an if statement requires a boolean expression.
-You should specify such additional constraints in `nabl-constraint` rules.

-In TS, you can specify constraints in special rules:
+In TS, you can specify such constraints in special rules:

     s :-
         where e: t